Context

 Click on Open in Jupyter to open the notebook in your WEkEO JupyterHub environment (you only need an account).
 If you're not logged in yet, sign in to your WEkEO account in the new opened window.

-πŸ’‘WEkEO Pro Tip: if the notebook didn't open, refresh the JupyterHub page.
+π‘WEkEO Pro Tip: if the notebook didn't open, refresh the JupyterHub page.

-You can now run the cells but not modify directly this notebook because it is located in the public directory.
+You can now run the cells but not modify directly this notebook because it is located in the public

-To be able to modify the notebook, copy/paste it into your working directory manually (right click on it > Copy) or with this command in a terminal:
+β οΈ To be able to modify the notebook, you need first to copy/paste it into your working directory:

 cp public/wekeo4oceans/learn-olci/1_OLCI_introductory/1_1b_OLCI_data_access_HDA.ipynb <OUTPUT_DIR>